IVI-M/R-Ottawa/meetups.md

 2020/04/01:  (Focus shifted to Covid data)

-- Since the break-up of covid pandemic, we discuss covid data related challenges and solutions (how to read it, visualize it, make good use using R and AI).
+- Since the break-up of covid pandemic, we discuss covid data related challenges and solutions (how to read it, visualize it, make good use of it using R and AI).
 - Public datasets on Covid - in Canada and International

-2020/03/24: (Meet-ups go zoom)
+2020/03/24: (Meet-ups go Zoom)

-- What's up our work and Community  with new normal -  in CBSA and elsewhere
+- What's up with our work and Community  with new normal -  in CBSA and elsewhere
 - Where do we go from here